 Healing from sexual & relationship violence can be a unique and empowering experience that can happen through different ways.
 The Empowerment & Healing Series at the UC Riverside CARE Office strives to create spaces where survivors who have experienced trauma can find support, connection, and community.
 After experiencing sexual & relationship violence many people may feel depressed, angry, be anxious all the time, scared, they may experience self-blame and guilt, feelings of not being able to trust people and may experience flashbacks and nightmares among other social, physical, emotional and spiritual impacts.
 Some survivors may experience feelings of being alone, isolated, have difficulty concentrating or focusing in class and may not be able to sleep.
 CARE helps develop, co-sponsor and/or promote campus programs that can provides survivors opportunities to explore ways of healing, safety and support.
 These programs may provide a space to process, learn coping skills in how to manage some of these feelings as well as connect survivors to a community across campus.
-We welcome survivors of all genders.
-Inspired by UC Irvine's CARE Holistic Healing programs!
+Programs are confidential and open to survivors of all genders.

 Contact us for information regarding these programs at firstname.lastname@example.org or call 951.827.5669 and or to sign-up for these programs fill out the form here.